LigaMoon/Astro/README.md

     - This page allows the user to find out what zodiac sign they are, in case they are not familiar with it.
     - Month selector and Day selector that is populated with a precise number of days depending on what month the user selected.
 This helps the user to chose an accurate date.
     - A call-to-action button that displays the relevant zodiac/constellation name, zodiac sign and constellation sign at the bottom.
-    - Zodiac sign and Constellation sign graphics are buttons that bring the user to the relevant page, moreover, there are page buttons underneath the graphics for added clarity.
+    - Zodiac sign and Constellation sign graphics have the relevant page buttons underneath for easy navigation.
     - The functionality was achieved by using JavaScript ([calculator.js](https://github.com/liigalized/astro/blob/master/assets/scripts/calculator.js))

 ### Future Features